E♭ Lydian Scale

 Chords in the Key of E♭ Lydian

-When stacking thirds on each scale degree of the E♭ Lydian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the E♭ Lydian scale, the following diatonic triads emerge:

 - E♭ major (I)